hdShang/arxiv-daily/docs/cs-RO/2025-08-19/papers/250813457v1-modeling-and-control-of-awoisv-a-filtered-tube-based-mpc-approach-fo.md

 ---
 layout: default
-title: Modeling and Control of AWOISV: A Filtered Tube-Based MPC Approach for Simultaneous Tracking of Lateral Position and Heading Angle
+title: "Modeling and Control of AWOISV: A Filtered Tube-Based MPC Approach for Simultaneous Tracking of Lateral Position and Heading Angle"
 ---

 # Modeling and Control of AWOISV: A Filtered Tube-Based MPC Approach for Simultaneous Tracking of Lateral Position and Heading Angle